microsoft/TypeScript-wiki/The-Release-Process.md

 # How Often Does TypeScript Release?

-Releases are planned on a case-by-case basis, but in general you can expect a release around every 3 months.
+Releases are planned on a case-by-case basis, but in general you can expect a release **around every 3 months**.

 The breakdown across pre-release versions is typically

 * Betas are released about 4 weeks after the prior Stable release.